balderdashy/sails-docs/getting-started/getting-started.md

 In this section we will add the ability to create new articles in our application and be able to view them.
 This is the "C" and the "R" from CRUD: creation and reading.

-Before we continue we will need to configure our application to use a local disk database provided by `sails-disk`.
+Before we continue we will need to configure our application will us handle changes to our models (which we haven't created yet).
+Sails will pester us everytime we lift the application.
 A simple modification of `config/models.js` will do.
 Uncomment `migrate: 'alter'` to make the file look similar to this:

 ```javascript
 module.exports.models = {